-The challenge of gathering everything you need to file your annual tax return can be minimal and yawn-worthy, or it can be an aggravating and time-consuming task.
+The challenge of gathering everything you need to file your annual tax return can be either minimal and yawn-worthy or aggravating and time-consuming.
 How you feel about doing your taxes can depend on your financial situation.
-You can probably yawn if you’re single, you rent your home, and you work one job, but you’ll have to dedicate some time to the filing process if you’re married, you’re a single parent with at least one of your children living at home, you have investments, you’re self-employed, or if you work multiple jobs.
+You can probably yawn if you’re single, rent your home, and work one job, but you’ll have to dedicate some time to the filing process if you’re married, are a single parent with at least one of your children living at home, have investments, are self-employed, or work multiple jobs.

 Each of the latter scenarios will require gathering multiple documents.

 We’ve created a checklist you can download and print to help you find and gather the information and documents you’ll need when filing your taxes.